ordina-jworks/ordina-jworks.github.io/_posts/2018-05-24-viroreact.md

 {% endraw %}
 {% endhighlight %}

 Or perhaps a ViroBox, ViroQuad or ViroSphere.
-// TODO: add image of boxes, quads, spheres
-// TODO: add code that renders above image
 These components can be modified by their properties.
 One of the most important properties is the position.
-It takes an array of 3 numbers (TODO just integers or float also?) as the x, y and z coordinates.
+It takes an array of 3 numbers as the x, y and z coordinates.

 #### There are also more specialised components
-// should these be #### headers? like in scrum-vs-kanban post Like a Viro3DObject which lets you include custom made 3D objects in your scene.
+Like a Viro3DObject which lets you include custom made 3D objects in your scene.

 {% highlight javascript %}